Cowley Cotton Club

 - 7:45pm: Foundation.
 This is specifically targeted to absolute beginners and people who have not done any lindy Hop before

 - 8:30pm Level 1: Beginners.
-Suitable for absolute beginners only if the Foundation class on the same night has been taken
+Suitable for absolute beginners only you also take the Foundation class on the same night

 - 8:30pm Level 3: Intermediate and beyond!, Suitable for those who have taken Level 2 for at least 3 terms